 Most athletes poorly understand a small molecule known as lactate.
 Lactate is a fuel source for our cells, and we can train to use lactate more efficiently.
 The brain prefers lactate as fuel.
 When lactate builds in muscles, the accompanying hydrogen ion (from the breakdown of ATP) changes the pH of the environment, and this is the cause of muscle fatigue.
-With Zone 2 aerobic training and proper lactate threshold training, we can get to a place where we have more mitochondria to process the lactate, more shuttles to clear the lactate and build more resilience to lactate levels.
+With Zone 2 aerobic training and proper lactate threshold training, we can get to a place where we have more mitochondria to process the lactate, more shuttles to clear the lactate, and build more resilience to elevated lactate levels.

 The term “threshold workout” is thrown around a lot in running circles.
 But when asked what it means, you’ll quickly find that most runners can’t give you an answer.
 And those who do can provide wildly different responses.